pygos/usyslog/README.md

 The facility IDs may need to be adjusted (it uses the ones from `usyslogd`).

-The file backend of `usyslogd` tries to take over ownership of `/var/log` and make it inaccessible for all other users.
-This may be an issue if some program tries to put its own log files there as non-root user, or programs that try to read from them as non-root (e.g. `utmp`, `btmp`, `wtmp`, `faillog`, `lastlog`).

 # The syslog implementation

 ## Security Considerations

-By default, the daemon switches its working directory to `/var/log`.
+By default, the daemon switches its working directory to `/var/log/syslog`.
 The directory is created if it doesn't exist and the daemon always tries to change its mode to one that doesn't allow other users (except group members) to access the directory.